237720/Banking-Risk-Analysis/README.md

 --Banking Risk Analysis Project
  A data analytics project to identify and visualize loan risk patterns in banking using Python, Power BI, and CSV files.

-📌 Key Highlights
+ 📌 Key Highlights:
  ✅ Cleaned raw customer and loan data using Python (pandas)

  📊 Performed Exploratory Data Analysis (EDA)